 On the sidebar of the page are some other useful links to resources we will be using to monitor and assess the threat.
-Since the virus does not seem to significantly impact youth, the chief concern at this point is for our staff and that our facility not be a place where the virus is spread.
+By government order, schools will remain closed as part of the plan to “socially distance” to reduce the spread of the virus.
 You may find the information contained in the links to be helpful.

 Below are some of the steps we will be taking now to minimize the risk to our families:

 - Begin Tenney Distance Learning Plan to start March 23, 2020